graphitemaster/lambdapp/README.md

 of the lambda with the literal.

 ### How it works
-Given a lambda, a global function is created.
-The scope which implements the lambda is replaced with a reference to the global function by taking its' address.
+Given a lambda, a static function is created.
+The scope which implements the lambda is replaced with a reference to the static function by taking its' address.

 #### Example
 ```